anpryl/BlackJack/README.md

 _______________________________________________________________
 /game/{accountId} + :

-      /startgame/{bet} - (POST_METHOD) -  prepares new table for new player {accountId} with {bet}, you need to click this only once per session, but you can always start new game.
+      /startgame/{bet} - (POST_METHOD) -  prepares new table for new player {accountId} with {bet},
+      you need to click this only once per session, but you can always start new game.
       Returns GameStatus with your cards, dealer's cards and information about winner, if someone wins.
-Returns GameStatus

       /bet/{bet} - (POST_METHOD) - playses new {bet}, you need to do this only whe some one win or it's draw.
       You don't need to start game every time someone won.
 Returns GameStatus

       /hit/ - (POST_METHOD) - after first deal you can take next card from deck("hit") or you have enough cards and you decide to stop("stand").
 Returns GameStatus

       /stand/ - (POST_METHOD) - when you decide to stop take cards from deck you say "Stand" and dealer starts his move.
 Returns GameStatus

     /games/ - (GET_METHOD) - returns all games for {accountId}